 Your Customer is Your Boss.
 It’s Just a Matter of Perspective

 And, so, I come back to my first paragraph.
-With all the focus on improving the operation through strategic planning and cost-efficiency measures, we in the Field Services industry often forget to put the customer first.
-Because this is still an unresolved issue in many Field Service organizations, those that do embrace the “customer is at the center” concept will drive important innovations in management, marketing and technology in Field Services in the (near) future.
+Focusing on improving operations through strategic planning and cost-efficiency measures, we in the field services industry often forget to put the customer first.
+Because this is still an unresolved issue in many Field Service organizations, those that do embrace the “customer is at the center” concept will drive essential innovations in management, marketing, and technology in field services in the (near) future.

 Of course, focusing on internal performance metrics is imperative, but don’t overlook the customer!
 Make sure that the customer is the central focus as you rethink and rearrange services and processes.
-Know what the customer wants and figure out how he or she can best and most efficiently be served.
-Because nothing can change as rapidly as your customer’s wishes, make sure that your services and processes can adopt and change with them.
+Know what the customer wants and figure out how they can best and most efficiently be served.
+Because nothing can change as rapidly as the customer wishes, ensure that your services and processes can adapt and change.
 Your new boss will accept nothing less from you!

 Does Your Company Need to Be More Customer-Focused?

-If you have questions about how to become a member of the Copernican Revolution, we’d be delighted to demonstrate how that can happen!
-Simply tell us that you’d like to become more focused on your customers, and we’ll show you how to delight them by listening to their needs serving them efficiently and following up to ensure their expectations were met (or exceeded!).
-Shoot us an email (email@example.com), call us (240-403-6001) or request a demo of FMP360.
+If you have questions about becoming a member of the Copernican Revolution, we’d be delighted to demonstrate how that can happen!
+Tell us that you’d like to become more focused on your customers, and we’ll show you how to delight them by listening to their needs serving them efficiently and following up to ensure their expectations were met (or exceeded!).
+Shoot us an email (firstname.lastname@example.org), call us (240-403-6001) or request a demo of FMP360.